 What types of games do you like to play for your stream?
 What are some of the games you want to play this year?

 I’m a big fan of co-operative games, even when not doing Extra Life, and those lend themselves well to Extra Life, so it’s a win-win.
 This year I’m hoping to block off a decent chunk of time to dive into Wildermyth.
 It has a pretty dynamic story where character choices have interesting consequences that follow you through multiple campaigns, which could make for an engaging thing to watch, even when joining up with your characters in future Extra Life streams.
-I’m also excited to check out both Rogue Heroes: Ruins of Tasos and Pokémon Unite with my Extra Life group.
+I’m also excited to check out Rogue Heroes: Ruins of Tasos.

 What kind of work is involved in setting up for Extra Life?
 What EF skills are used for this?